 Join us for the 2017 Writers@Work Generative Conference in Alta, Utah, June 7-11, 2017.
 Choose one of three intensive workshops, conducted by our award-winning faculty, and held at Alta Lodge, an intimate setting in the breath-taking Wasatch Mountains, where writers of all backgrounds gather to share ideas, craft, and fine writing.
+In addition to daily generative workshops we will have panel discussions, open mic, evening readings (which are free and open to the public), the opportunity to meet one on one with an agent or visiting writer and much more!
 Learn more about the faculty and what to expect from each workshop.
 Have you already decided which workshop is best for you?
 Click on the button below to register online.
 If you prefer to mail in your registration, click here to download form.

 CRISTINA GARCIA: Cultivating Chaos: A Generative, Cross-Genre Workshop